selectiveintellect/vic/index.md

 [here](presentations/index.html).

-You will need a modern HTML5 supporting browser like the latest versions of Mozilla Firefox, Google Chrome, Microsoft Internet Explorer or Apple Safari.
+You will need a modern HTML5 supporting browser, such as the latest versions of Mozilla Firefox, Google Chrome, Microsoft Internet Explorer or Apple Safari.

 ## Authors